lherman-cs/mailman/README.md

 ## Contributing

 Please feel free to contribute by making issues or PRs.
-I'll review them as quick as possible.
+I'll review them as quickly as possible.

 ## Authors